-- In the NES original, the revelation that the Lone King in the Western Keep is actually the Dark Elf Astos in disguise is, for some reason, punctuated with the same joyous fanfare you hear whenever you get or experience something really good.
-Evidently, the game thinks it's just awesome that you're about to lose several party members to Astos and that damned RUB spell of his.
+- In the NES original, the revelation that the Lone King in the Western Keep is actually the Dark Elf Astos in disguise is, for some reason, punctuated with the same joyous fanfare you hear whenever you get a plot critical item.
+Evidently, the game thinks it's just awesome that you're about to lose several party members to Astos and that damned RUB Death spell of his.

 - The encounters with Gilgamesh in the remakes: